gjkrediet/Fluid-controller/README.md

 # Assembly

-Schematic drawing of the lid with positioning of the cpmponents (excl. battery).
+Schematic drawing of the lid with positioning of the components (excl. battery).

 ![afbeelding](https://user-images.githubusercontent.com/20277013/214533466-feb4534e-7402-42ab-9b6a-d86a29457133.png)